 How will your past experiences in higher education, including at Drexel, fit into your new role?

 Being new to medical student affairs, I will have opportunities for growth and learning.
 This role will be a strong bridge between our medical students and senior administration.

 This pandemic has presented many challenges, and it is humbling to be given the opportunity to creatively think on how we show up and build community during this time.
 My previous experience working at Drexel University has provided me with knowledge of the intricacies of the university, and I am excited to use this to tackle my new role.
 I was fortunate to be working for the Drexel University Division of Student Life in the Office of Student Conduct.
-My office worked with the Office of Equality and Diversity, Housing and Residence Life, Fraternity & Sorority Life, and Campus Engagement to address student concerns and issues with the hopes of enhancing the student experience for both undergraduate and graduate students.
+My office worked with the Office of Equity and Inclusive Culture (EIC), Housing and Residence Life, Fraternity & Sorority Life, and Campus Engagement to address student concerns and issues with the hopes of enhancing the student experience for both undergraduate and graduate students.
 Alongside those offices, I was intimately involved with the creation of student conduct policies, accountability of the student conduct process for students and organizations, professional development of our student leaders, event planning, and the rapid transition of our work to a virtual and remote environment.

 This new venture is in a lot of ways a startup.
 Although most aspects from Queen Lane will be mirrored in West Reading, we will have to establish new student organizations and a student government, integrate a society system, create West Reading-specific policies, and ultimately integrate the inaugural class into the College of Medicine community.

 In terms of recruitment, what does the West Reading environment – the community and the campus – offer students?
 What do you hope students will offer to their medical education community and to the community they'll call home?